Why? Where? How? When? What?

 - By navigating the solution, effectiveness can be verified

-- Team should review the process (if applicable) to assure all counter-measures are being followed
+- The team should review the process (if applicable) to assure all counter-measures are being followed

 Keep in mind: Root cause does not have to be the main cause.

 Most RCA experts believe that the achievement of total prevention by a single intervention is not always possible and see RCA as an ongoing process that strives for continuous improvement.

 Establishing root causes is rarely an easy task.